 "While it will take time for badly flooded properties to fully dry out, insurers will arrange temporary alternative accommodation while properties are uninhabitable."

-If your property is listed in a high risk area you will more than likely be familiar with high costs for home insurance or have even faced difficulties getting cover at all.
+If your property's listed in a high-risk area you’ll more than likely be familiar with high costs for home insurance or have even faced difficulties getting cover at all.

-The scheme's aim is to give homeowners a wider range of home insurance options at more affordable rates.
-Flood Re works by charging all home insurers a fee, it's this fee plus other charges covered by insurers that pay for any associated flood claims.
+Aiming to give homeowners a wider range of flood insurance options at more affordable rates, Flood Re works by charging all home insurers a fee, it's this fee plus other charges covered by insurers that pay for any associated flood claims.